wilddeer/blog/_posts/en/2014-01-27-links-please.md

 The only case when you can (and should) bind a js handler to a link -- if a link actually leads somewhere.
 In this case, the handler should only trigger for left mouse button clicks without modifier keys.

 Classic example: photo thumbnails.
 When you click on a thumbnail -- large photo is shown on top of the content.
-If you click it with a mouse wheel or <kbd>ctrl</kbd>-click it -- new tab with large photo is opened.
+If you click it with the mouse wheel or <kbd>ctrl</kbd>-click it -- new tab with large photo is opened.
 Context menu also works just fine.
 Users with disabled&nbsp;/ broken js get a working link on a photo.
 Everybody is happy:

 HTML: